-C. DEFINING OUTCOMES IN TERMS OF SUSTAINABLE ECONOMIC, SOCIAL AND ENVIRONMENTAL BENEFITS How the Council meets these principles Where you can see Governance in action A refreshed Corporate Strategy has been developed and is subject to consultation; the refreshed Corporate Strategy contains the following themes: Corporate Strategy An environmentally aware and cleaner Borough A safe environment, healthier and more active residents A thriving local economy A revitalised borough with infrastructure that meets our ambitions A sustainable Council These evidence based themes are used to guide the Council's corporate planning and decision making.
+How the Council meets these principles Where you can see Governance in action A refreshed Corporate Strategy has been developed and was approved in February 2022; the refreshed Corporate Strategy contains the following themes: Corporate Strategy An environmentally aware and cleaner Borough A safe environment, healthier and more active residents A thriving local economy A revitalised borough with infrastructure that meets our ambitions A responsive and commercial council A quality home for all These evidence based themes are used to guide the Council's corporate planning and decision making.
 The Council has also developed a Digital Strategy which supports the Corporate Strategy delivery and to create digitally 'savvy' staff and councillors and services designed to be accessible and convenient for our customers.
 Digital Strategy The Council takes an annual approach to business planning, allowing a close link between business and financial planning.
 The Medium Term Financial Strategy is reviewed annually and forms the basis of the annual budgeting process.
-A Corporate Action Plan is prepared each year to support the delivery of the vision laid out in the Corporate Strategy, and progress against the objectives in the Corporate Action Plan is reported quarterly.
-Each service's Key Performance Indicators are monitored corporately and reported to the Executive Board on a quarterly basis to ensure that the objectives in the Corporate Action Plan are on target.
-Monthly financial forecasts are submitted to the Executive Board and quarterly to Councillors alongside the quarterly performance report.
-During the Covid-19 pandemic, financial monitoring reports have been improved, with modelling of the likely impacts of the pandemic on income and expenditure carried out to provide assurance on the Council's financial sustainability.
-The Council's budget report contains a summary of the budget and business plans that has been set for Havant Borough Council for 2020-21, as approved by the Council on the 26th February 2020.
+The Corporate Strategy has been prepared to detail the key actions that are required to deliver the overall strategy.
+Within the Corporate Strategy actions are listed under each theme to be delivered over the initial six months, over the financial year and over the next three years.
+Progress against the objectives in the Corporate Strategy is reported quarterly.
+Each service's Key Performance Indicators are monitored corporately and reported to the Management Team on a quarterly basis to ensure that the objectives in the Corporate Strategy are on target.
+Monthly financial forecasts are submitted to the Management Team and quarterly to Councillors alongside the quarterly performance report.
+The Council's budget report contains a summary of the budget that has been set for Havant Borough Council for 2021-22, as approved by the Council on the 24th February 2021.
 It shows on what service areas money is spent, and how this expenditure is funded.
 Also within this document is information showing the forecast financial position over the next five years, taking into account changes in government funding, other income and spending.
+The most recent budget for year 2022-23 was approved by the Council on the 23 rd February 2022.
+This budget included a commitment to establish a Budget Working Group to review the Medium Term Financial Strategy to ensure the Council is in a strong financial position going forward.
 Council Budget The Council uses evidence based insight to inform decision making and uses the data available to understand residents and local businesses better.
 The Council is committed to consulting with and engaging with residents and local businesses in the planning and delivery of services to meet the needs of the community.